komei0727/all_in_one/docs/architecture/implementation/VALUE_OBJECTS.md

       carbohydrates: this._value.carbohydrates * factor,
       fat: this._value.fat * factor,
       fiber: this._value.fiber ? this._value.fiber * factor : undefined,
-      sodium: this._value.sodium ? this._value.sodium * factor : undefined
+      sodium: this._value.sodium ? this._value.sodium * factor : undefined,
     })
   }